-As the COVID-19 crisis continues across the country, our mission has come into focus more than ever before: Americans need access to nutritious, affordable food, and the information to make healthy decisions.
+Over the past year, our mission has come into focus more than ever before: Americans need access to nutritious, affordable food, and the information to make healthy decisions.

-Here’s how The Food Trust is tackling food insecurity on the front lines, providing resources to communities in need, and ensuring that no one should have to choose between eating healthy and eating enough:
+This year and every year, we're tackling food insecurity on the front lines, providing resources to communities in need, and ensuring that no one should have to choose between eating healthy and eating enough.

 The Food Trust’s Food Bucks network provides a crucial safety net for families relying on SNAP, so we continue distributing these coupons at farmers markets, grocery stores and corner stores.
 To minimize person-to-person contact and travel for SNAP shoppers, we are working with a local healthcare partner to mail Food Bucks Rx (fruit and vegetable prescriptions) to patients.

-With schools and community sites closed indefinitely, The Food Trust’s nutrition education team has shifted to an entirely virtual learning model.
-Our Online Learning Hub, launched May 11, serves as a resource center for caregivers, families, educators and individuals, and includes original video content, healthy recipes, recommended physical activities, cooking demonstrations, shopping tips and much more.
-The site is updated every Monday morning with fresh content to help families active and nourished during these challenging times.
+With the closure of schools and community sites last year, The Food Trust’s nutrition education team shifted to a virtual learning model.
+Our Online Learning Hub — which now supplements in-person nutrition education at our sites — serves as a resource center for caregivers, families, educators and individuals, and includes original video content, healthy recipes, recommended physical activities, cooking demonstrations, shopping tips and much more.
+The site is updated regularly with fresh content to help families active and nourished during these challenging times.